 Create express maps

-Create custom themes and add custom logos
+Create and use custom themes

 Requirements for viewing published stories

 Access to view stories depends on the audience that was selected when the story was published and whether the reader belongs to the story author's ArcGIS Online or ArcGIS Enterprise organization.

 Any member of an organization can view stories published to that organization as well as stories that have been shared with everyone.
 Viewers and other user types with access to the Essential Apps bundle can view stories shared with them that were created using the new ArcGIS StoryMaps or classic Esri Story Maps templates.